Australia shares extend losses as Omicron concerns mount; Afterpay tumbles - NewsBreak

 Dec 2 (Reuters) - Australian shares fell at open on Thursday, as concerns over the new Omicron coronavirus variant kept investors jittery, while Afterpay fell over 5% after postponing meeting to vote on its $29 billion deal with Jack Dorsey-led Square Inc.

-Miners were among the top losers on the benchmark, dropping as much as 2%.
+Miners (.AXMM) were among the top losers on the benchmark, dropping as much as 2%.

-Tech stocks fell as much as 3.5%, dragged lower by Afterpay dropping to its lowest since July after delaying its shareholder meeting to vote on its acquisition by Square Inc, pending regulatory approval from the Spanish central bank.
+Tech stocks (.AXIJ) fell as much as 3.5%, dragged lower by Afterpay (APT.AX) dropping to its lowest since July after delaying its shareholder meeting to vote on its acquisition by Square Inc (SQ.N), pending regulatory approval from the Spanish central bank. read more

-In one of the country’s biggest deals this year, Australian Pharmaceutical Industries soared as much as 16.4% to a more than three-year high, after it received a buyout proposal from supermarket chain Woolworths for $613 million, outbidding competitor Wesfarmers.
+In one of the country's biggest deals this year, Australian Pharmaceutical Industries (API.AX) soared as much as 16.4% to a more than three-year high, after it received a buyout proposal from supermarket chain Woolworths (WOW.AX) for $613 million, outbidding competitor Wesfarmers (WES.AX). read more

 Woolworths and Wesfarmers lost 0.7% and 0.3%, respectively on the news.